drupalcommerce/commerce-docs/v2/recipes/stores.rst

 Under this section we will learn how to create and manage stores and store types.

-A significant change coming over from Commerce 1.x is that a store specifies it's **type**
+In Commerce 2.x a store specifies it's **type** during creation.

 .. toctree::
    :maxdepth: 2

-   stores/manage-a-store
+   stores/how-to-create-a-store
    stores/manage-store-types